Legacy Contentdirectory

 This directory contains subdirectories with graphic objects.
 Each usually route has its own subdirectory.

-3. The newest version with the file name extension .x
+The bitmap images have the file name extension .bmp

 This directory contains subdirectories with route definitions for the various routes installed.
 Each route or set of routes usually has its own subdirectory.
 The route definitions in OpenBVE may be coded in any of two formats: